DedeepyaAlluri/Sales-Performance-Dashboard/README.md

 3. What are the monthly trends in sales and profit?

 ## 💡 Key Insights
-- North region drives highest revenue (approx. X% of total)
+- North region drives highest revenue (approx. 20% of total)
 - Online channel yields the best profit margin
 - Tablets outperform all other products in profitability
-- [Add 2–3 real observations from your Excel charts]

 ## 🧰 Tools Used
 - Microsoft Excel